-Biofuels are derived from biological materials such as plants or organic waste.
-They can be classified into three generations, based on the feedstock and the production technology used:
+Biofuels can be classified into three generations, based on the feedstock and the production technology used:

 - First-generation biofuels: Produced from food crops rich in sugar, starch, or oil, these biofuels are the most widely adopted and commercially viable.
-Their production has raised concerns about competition with food production, and about land-use change and deforestation.
+Their production has raised concerns about competition with food production, and over land-use change.
 The two main fuels are biodiesel and bioethanol. - Biodiesel is produced mainly from vegetable oils including soybean, rapeseed/canola, or palm oil.
 Biodiesel can be used in diesel engines without any modification and is often blended with petroleum diesel. - Bioethanol is an alcohol fuel produced by fermenting sugars such as sugarcane, corn, and sugar beets.
 Bioethanol can be blended with gasoline or used as a standalone fuel in flex-fuel vehicles such as those in Brazil. - Second-generation biofuels use feedstocks which are more abundant and have less impact on food production, but the production processes are more complex.
 They use non-edible crops and biomass waste such as food waste, agricultural waste and forestry waste. - Third generation biofuels use feedstocks with no food value, high yields with virtually no land requirement, and relatively low-cost production requirements.
 The main feedstock explored to date is algae, but production is not yet commercially viable.
-Many companies have exited this technology, and it is in a very early stage.